-The short answer is it’s a two-week, 1,000-kilometre bike ride for a team of police officers who raise money to fight childhood cancer.
+The short answer is it’s a two-week, 1,200-kilometre bike ride for a team of first responders who raise money for children and their families affected by pediatric cancer.
 But it’s so much more than that.
-It’s the biggest community event on Vancouver Island — unifying every community from Victoria to Port Alice as we rally together to support child who are battling cancer.
+It’s the biggest community event on Vancouver Island — unifying every community from Victoria to Port Alice as we rally together to support children who are battling cancer.

 It’s almost impossible to articulate the way in which Vancouver Island residents have made the Tour de Rock one of the most successful and longest-running fundraisers in the province.
 It’s Vancouver Islanders — from schoolchildren and their parents to volunteers and the generous business community — who are really the backbone of the Tour de Rock.
 Without you, we would just be a group of people riding bikes